s-rotheneder/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

         );

 The first argument is like the method ``configurePlugin()`` again the extension key and the second is the name of the plugin.
-THe third argument is an arbitrary, not to long, title of the plugin for the selection box of the content element.
+The third argument is an arbitrary, not to long, title of the plugin for the selection box of the content element.
 After installation of the extension we can insert the plugin on a page.
 Don't forget to set the sys folder, in which the products are stored, as the starting point (in our case "Inventory") in the plugin.